Concept plan and design themes

 No straight sightlines for vehicles along Lathlain Street.

-• Slow vehicle speeds and pedestrian focused areas along Lathlain Street.
+• Slower signposted vehicle speeds and pedestrian focused areas along Lathlain Street.

-• Dedicated pedestrian crossing points along Lathlain Street.
+• Dedicated raised pedestrian crossing points along Lathlain Street.

 Changing Lathlain Street (between the bus interchange and Westfield) to a space where cars, pedestrians and cyclists share the space equally, like Bunda Street in the city.

-• Wide, clear, possibly raised pedestrian crossings over Lathlain Street.
+• dedicated raised pedestrian crossings over Lathlain Street.

 East-west desire lines and pedestrian crossing across the urban park and Lathlain Street.